Effanuel/influnt/README.md

 * `isDisabled(testID: string): Inspector<boolean>`
    * Return false, if a node doesn't have a `disabled` attribute.

-You can also create your own inspector, just `import type {Inspector} from 'influnt'`.
-Examples can be seen [here](https://github.com/Effanuel/influnt/blob/master/src/inspectors.ts)
+All usage examples can be seen [here](https://github.com/Effanuel/influnt/wiki/Examples)

 ### Increment/Decrement Counter Example:
 ```tsx